 - Many of the roads in Belize are dirt roads and can be difficult to navigate during and after rainfall.

 - Belize with Kids

 - Both the mainland and the islands of Belize have many experiences to offer those looking at family travel to Belize.
-There are beautiful rain forests, incredible Mayan ruins (many of which are open to explore), amazing bird watching, and of course the coast of Belize has the world’s second largest barrier reef system.
+There are beautiful rain forests, incredible Mayan ruins (many of which are open to exploring), amazing bird watching, and of course the coast of Belize has the world’s second-largest barrier reef system.